ceph/ceph-ansible/README-MULTISITE.md

 ## Conclusion

 There will be 2 realms in this configuration, `france` and `usa`, with RGWs and RGW zones in both clusters.
+Cluster0 will has the master zones and Cluster1 has the secondary zones.

 Data is realm france will be replicated over both clusters and remain isolated from rgws in realm usa and vice versa.

 # Deployment Scenario #4: Multiple Realms over Multiple Ceph Clusters with Multiple Instances